 Floating data centers: Asia’s next breakbulk growth engine?

-Built using containerized data center modules and deployed on floating platforms, these projects combine offshore engineering, modular construction, and renewable energy integration – creating highly complex logistics challenges from fabrication through installation.
+Built using containerized data center modules and deployed on floating platforms, these projects combine offshore engineering, modular construction and renewable energy integration – creating highly complex logistics challenges from fabrication through installation.

-Thursday 19 November 1:35 PM - 2:00 PM Breakbulk Live
+Thursday 19 November 13:35 - 14:00 Energy Projects Breakbulk Live Stage

-Built using containerized data center modules and deployed on floating platforms, these projects combine offshore engineering, modular construction, and renewable energy integration – creating highly complex logistics challenges from fabrication through installation.
+Built using containerized data center modules and deployed on floating platforms, these projects combine offshore engineering, modular construction and renewable energy integration – creating highly complex logistics challenges from fabrication through installation.

-Breakbulk Live Asia/Shanghai
+Breakbulk Live Stage Asia/Shanghai

 .png?ext=.png)